UDST/urbanaccess/_sources/installation.rst.txt

 Installation
 =====================

-UrbanAccess relies on a number of libraries in the scientific Python stack which can be easily installed using the `Anaconda`_ python distribution.
+UrbanAccess relies on a number of libraries in the scientific Python stack which can be easily installed using the `Anaconda`_ python distribution which can be downloaded `here <https://www.continuum.io/downloads>`__.

 Dependencies
 ~~~~~~~~~~~~~~~~~~

 * requests >= 2.9.1
-* pandas >= 0.16.0
+* pandas >= 0.17.0
 * numpy >= 1.11
 * osmnet >= 0.1a
 * pandana >= 0.2.0